bertvv/presentation-network-troubleshooting/troubleshooting-network-services.md

 ## Validate the syntax of config files

-## Don't forget to reload service after config change
+## Reload service after config change

 ## Verify each change